-School age children often struggle due to the serious injury they experienced during labor due to medical negligence.
+School-age children often struggle due to the severe injury they experienced during labor due to medical negligence.

-If a child sustains personal injury or an injury occurred during the birthing process, then they may have a birth injury claim (or birth injury lawsuits), which is also referred to as a medical malpractice claim or personal injury claims.
+If a child sustains a personal injury or an injury occurred during the birthing process, they may file a birth injury claim (or birth injury lawsuits), also called medical malpractice or personal injury claims.

 Birth injury litigation is governed by Illinois law and Illinois statutes.
-The Illinois medical malpractice statute of limitations gives a set period of time (normally eight years) for a birth injury claim/birth injury lawsuit that is dependent on the child’s condition and resulting disability.
+The birth injury statute of limitations gives a set period of time (typically eight years) for a birth injury claim/birth injury lawsuit that is dependent on the child’s condition and resulting disability.

-Our law firm, Rosenfeld Injury Lawyers LLC, offers legal advice and a free consultation regarding child personal injury cases for whatever the child suffered as well as a medical malpractice case, personal injury claim, or wrongful death claim in general.
+Our law firm, Rosenfeld Injury Lawyers LLC, offers legal advice and a free consultation regarding child personal injury cases for whatever the child suffered, as well as medical malpractice cases, personal injury claims, or wrongful death claims.

 Contact us for your free consultation regarding birth injury statute of limitations and personal injury claims.